Becky Hart | Apr 3, 2023

 Some trip insurance offers a "waiver of pre-existing conditions" that can apply to your coverage.
 It is referred to as a waiver because it comes into play by waiving the exclusion for pre-existing conditions.
 The exclusion can be waived if you meet the requirements stated in the plan document.

 Travel medical plans often have coverage for an acute onset of pre-existing conditions up to a stated dollar amount that typically varies by the age of the traveler, with reduced coverage for older ages.
 An acute onset can be described as a sudden flare-up, like an asthma attack.
-In order to be eligible for coverage of these types of conditions, you must receive immediate emergency care, within 24 hours of the onset of symptoms.
+It’s best to review the plan document to see how a pre-existing condition is defined because this varies by plan.

 Coverage for Acute Onset varies by plan.